SMOOTH SILKY SKIN

 After the procedure

-You might notice redness and swelling for the first few hours after laser hair removal.
+You might notice redness and swelling for the first few hours after laser hair reduction.

 Hairs do not fall out immediately, but you will shed them over a period of days to weeks.
 This may look like continued hair growth.
 The repeated treatments are usually necessary because hair growth and loss naturally occur in a cycle, and laser treatment works best with hair follicles in the new-growth stage.

 Results vary significantly and are difficult to predict.
 Most people experience hair removal that lasts several months, and it might last for years.
-But laser hair removal doesn't guarantee permanent hair removal.
+But laser hair reduction doesn't guarantee permanent hair reduction.
 When hair regrows, it's usually finer and lighter in color.

 You might need maintenance laser treatments for long-term hair reduction.